Nâdiya

-Nâdiya (born Nadia Zighem on June 19, 1973) is a French R&B singer.
+Nâdiya (born Nadia Zighem on 19 June 1973) is a French R&B singer.

 Early life

-Nâdiya was born in the city of Tours, France.
+Nâdiya was born in the city of Tours, France in Algerian descent family.
 At school she displayed a talent for athletics, and gravitated towards the sport-studies section.
 In 1989, she won the title of Junior Champion of France's 800 metres.

+Career

 2001–2005: Early commercial success

 The single "J'ai confiance en toi" (I Trust You), released in February 2001, became the first single that charted in the French Singles Chart, peaked at No. 38 in France and stayed in the chart for 13 weeks.
 The second single slated from the album did perform better than the first one.
 "Chaque fois" (Every Time) was released in August 2001 and peaked at No. 27 in the French Top 100 Singles, remaining in the chart for 18 weeks, five more than the first single.
 After the success of both singles, Nâdiya recorded a full studio album that became "Changer les choses" (Changing the Things).
 She was nominated for the Victoires de la musique in 2002.

 In March 2004, Nâdiya released another song, this became "Parle-moi" (Talk to Me), a song about family problems and contact with her parents.
 The song became her first big hit in France, debuting in the chart at No. 79 and making an amazingly big jump to number two in its second week within the singles chart.
 The song still remains Nâdiya's biggest hit in France, staying in the chart for 24 weeks.
 "Parle-moi" also became her first single that charted in Switzerland, peaking at No. 11 in its fifth week in the Swiss Singles Top 100.
 In Poland this single became the Hit of the Summer 2004.
 Her second full French studio album was also recorded, 16/9 was released in June 2004.
 The album stayed in the chart for 93 non-consecutive weeks in the French album chart, with her highest peak being number six.
 Her (then) 5-year-old son also accompanied her on one song featured on the album ("Quand vient la nuit").